She was built in 1938/39 in Sweden by Oscar Schelin, and designed by Knud Reimers.

 Avril Osborne was born in 1944, and is now retired from sailing, mainly because she bought herself a horse in 2014, and that’s taking up a lot of her time.
 Here’s Avril learning to drive a steam engine.

 Helen Osborne was born in 1984, and is the reason we bought Korybant, so we’re very grateful that she arrived.
-She moved to Malta five years ago, which makes getting to Finland a bit more complicated, but her fiance is a keen sailor, so they have both been sailing on Korybant for the last 3-4 years
+She moved to Malta in 2015 years ago, which makes getting to Finland a bit more complicated, but her fiance is a keen sailor, so they have both been sailing on Korybant for the last 3-4 years

 Lastly there’s the author of most of this site, David Osborne.
 I was born in 1944, and am still working, but on a very part-time basis that allows me to sail for most of June, July and August.
 It’s a great life.